discord-php/DiscordPHP/guide/events/messages.rst

 Message Update
 ==============

-Called with two ``Message`` objects when a message is updated in a guild or private channel.
+Called with ``Message`` objects when a message is updated in a guild or private channel.
+The `$message` may be an instance of `stdClass` if it was partial, otherwise a `Message`.
 The old message may be null if ``storeMessages`` is not enabled *or* the message was sent before the Bot was started.
 Discord does not provide a way to get message update history.

 .. code:: php